Asthma action plans

 Once you and your doctor have completed your asthma action plan, it will be given to you to keep.
 You could use it to remind yourself of your usual medication dose, know what triggers or symptoms to look out for, or check what to do if you start to feel unwell.

 Some people like to make several copies of their action plan so they can keep one in the car, one at work and one at home.
-Written asthma action plans are available in many different formats, including a handy Z-card that folds down to credit card size for your wallet or purse and the Asthma Buddy smartphone app.
+Written asthma action plans are available in many different formats, including a handy Z-card that folds down to credit card size for your wallet or purse and the Asthma Buddy mobile website.
 Ask your doctor or pharmacist for a format that suits you.

 If you are the parent or carer of a child with asthma, you might like to get extra copies made of their asthma action plan so you can give one to your child’s grandparents or any other regular carers.
 You should also give a copy to your child's school, pre-school and/or childcare facility.

 Remember to regularly review your asthma action plan with your doctor, as your level of asthma severity or control may change over time.

 Action plans for anaphylaxis, allergic reactions and eczema

 The Australasian Society of Clinical Immunology and Allergy (ASCIA) has developed a range of action plans for anaphylaxis, allergic reactions and eczema.
 Having an anaphylaxis action plan is particularly important for people at risk of serious allergic reactions.